torisrobloxmarket-lang/Siounsniojsipjns/README.md

     end
 end)

-local function setLowGrav(on)
-    CFG.lowGravity = on
-    workspace.Gravity = on and CFG.lowGravVal or CFG.defaultGrav
-end

-local function setInvisible(on)
+-- INVISIBLE (Visual check with slight visibility) local function setInvisible(on)
     CFG.invisible = on
     if not char then return end
     for _, p in ipairs(char:GetDescendants()) do
         if p:IsA("BasePart") or p:IsA("Decal") then
+            if p.Name ~= "HumanoidRootPart" then
-            p.Transparency = on and 1 or 0
+                p.Transparency = on and 0.7 or 0
             end
         end
     end
+end

+-- ANTI-VOID
 local antiVoidConn
 local function setAntiVoid(on)
     CFG.antiVoid = on